iLert/docs/integrations/github/outbound-issue.md

 **Are updates to an alert published in the Github Ticket?**

-Yes, the state of the iLert Incident is reflected in the title of the Github ticket, eg. \[RESOLVED] Host compute.infra is DOWN.
+Yes, the state of the ilert Incident is reflected in the title of the Github ticket, eg. \[RESOLVED] Host compute.infra is DOWN.

 **Can I choose which updates should be published to an alert in Github?**